AtaGowani/CryptoChat/messaging/README.md

 ## Major Components
 * RabbitMQ
     * used as an asynchronous message broker to handle messages users send amongst each other.
-    * reason for using a message broker implemented with queues because our app will not store user messages in a database as a security feature, and this service
+    * reason for using a message broker implemented with queues because our app will not store user messages in a database as a security feature
-    * this service offers more reliability and support for asynchronous messaging so that users do not have to be online in order to be sent messages and there is more flexibility in message coordination
+    * this service offers more reliability and support for asynchronous messaging so that users do not have to be online in order to be sent messages and there is more flexibility in message coordination without sacrificing reliable message delivery

 * Java Spring Boot
     * supports the messaging REST API